BYD S6: Safety

 In December 2012, the China Automobile Technology Research Center published the C-NCAP crash-testing impact scores of BYD S6, awarding it the highest five-star safety rating for an SUV.
 This designation makes the S6 the first Chinese domestic SUV model with this rating.
 In C-NCAP tests, the BYD S6 out-performed other brands in body structure, design, and safety device validation.

 In November 2012, the upgraded model BYD S6 Jin Yue version was introduced equipped with the world's first intelligent watch key which is not just used to check the time, but also can achieve the identification, induction door, keyless entry, one-click startup.
 This is expected to help decrease the risk of vehicles stolen due to missing keys.

 Design controversies

-The design of the BYD S6, S7, and later variants including the first generation BYD Tang is controversial as the side profile heavily resemble the second generation Lexus RX crossover SUV.
+The design of the BYD S6, S7, and later variants including the first generation BYD Tang are very controversial as the side profile heavily resembles the second generation Lexus RX crossover SUV.

 Global markets

 The BYD S6 has been exported to Ukraine, and Uruguay.
 It made its debut at 2012 Chile Show and was expected to begin sales in Chile from December, 2012.

-BYD S6 has also been produced in Iran and Karmania car factory since 2017.
+The BYD S6 has also been produced in Iran and Karmania car factory since 2017.